clarus/coq-chick-blog/README.md

 The purity of Coq ensures that each request is answered in finite time without exceptions.
 We specify the behavior of the server in `Spec.v`.

 ### Scenarios
 A scenario is a set of runs of the server.
 A type-checking scenario shows that the server behaves as expected in a certain use case.
 For example, we check that when we create, edit and view a post we get the same result as what we entered.
 You can think of a scenario as an unit test with universally quantified variables.

+For example, here is a simple check of the execution of the index page:

+    (** The index page when the list of posts is available. *) Definition index_ok (cookies : Request.Cookies.t) (post_headers : list Post.Header.t)
+      : Run.t (Main.server Request.Path.Index cookies)
+        (Answer.Public
+          (Request.Cookies.is_logged cookies)
+          (* The answer will include the `post_headers`. *)
+          (Answer.Public.Index post_headers)).
+      (* The handler asks the list of available posts.
+We return `post_headers`. *) apply (Call (Command.ListPosts _ ) (Some post_headers)).
+      (* The handler terminates without other system calls. *) apply Ret.
+    Defined.

+Given any `cookies` and `post_headers`, we execute the server handler on the page `Request.Path.Index`.
+The handler does exactly one system call, to which we answer `Some post_headers`, playing the role of the system.
+The final answer of the server is then `Answer.Public.Index post_headers`.
+Note that we do not need to execute `index_ok` on every instances of `cookies` and `post_headers`: since the type-system of Coq is supposed sound, it is enough to type-check `index_ok`.

 ### Privacy
 We check that, for any runs of a program, an unauthenticated user cannot access private pages (like edit) or modify the file system with system calls.